 Montpelier receives National Geographic Grant to uncover larger Slave Community on Property

-The proposed project involves archaeological study of a remote set of slave quarters and work sites scattered across the woodlots of the 2700-acre Montpelier property, located in Central Virginia.
+In November of 2013, we received a grant from the National Geographic Society for the archaeological study of a remote set of slave quarters and work sites scattered across the woodlots of the 2700-acre Montpelier property..
 The sites being examined were once part of the larger Madison plantation and appear to date to the late-18th and early-19th century.
 We are interested in determining whether these sites date to a key change in the agricultural operations of the estate.
 Starting in the 1790s James Madison modernized the crop production at the plantation to include plowing, a variety of crop types, and mechanized processing of grains.
 Prior to this time, the agricultural base consisted of tobacco production.
 These changes did not just impact the economy of the plantation--it resulted in large-scale changes to the daily lives of the enslaved workers who had lived at Montpelier for over 60 years.

 While we have located several potential sites dating to this period through metal detector surveys, we need to conduct more intensive archaeological testing at these sites to determine their occupation period and use.
 This proposed project will provide the data necessary to interpret these sites within a larger context--not only within the changes at Montpelier, but also within the broader region.
 The results from these investigations will shed light on one of the founding father's attempts to modernize his farm during the early Federal era.
 This information has the potential to provide insight into Madison's views on slavery and the role he saw it playing within the nation.